Half Dome, Yosemite

 The National Park Service grades all Half Dome hikes as “Extremely Strenuous”.
 The most used trail from the Yosemite’s valley floor covers 4,400 feet (1,340 meters) of elevation gain before reaching the final 45-degree, cable-assisted climb to the summit.
 Most hikers require 10-12 hours to complete the round-trip.

 How high is Half Dome?

-Half Dome which rises 4,737 feet (1,444 meters) above the valley floor to dominate Yosemite National Park.
+Half Dome rises 4,737 feet (1,444 meters) above the valley floor to dominate Yosemite National Park.
 Yosemite itself is in the Sierra Nevada mountains of California, putting Half Dome’s peak at 8,846 feet (2,696 meters) above sea level.

 Do you need a permit to Hike Half Dome?

 Permits are required for day hikers and backpackers.
 A “pre-season” lottery for 225 permits per day opens on March 1st.
-A daily lottery during hiking season makes a small number of additional permits and cancelations available two days before the hike.
+A daily lottery during hiking season makes a small number of additional permits and cancellations available two days before the hike.
 To apply for a permit, visit Recreation.gov.